aslanbekthedefender/DirMonitor/README.md

 Thank you for using my tool.
 I hope it will help you in Malware Analysis process.
+This tool is designed to monitor directory changes and network activities into .txt files to understant what malware chnaged in folders and files.